• Post author:

 In Scrum, the output of every Sprint is a Product Increment.
 This Product Increment should be of high enough quality to be potentially shippable should the Product Owner so see fit.
 Many teams struggle with delivering a Product Increment at the end of a Sprint, let alone a high-quality Product Increment that is ready to be shipped.
 Check out this blog post series for more on this problem and how the Definition of Done might help improve your team’s technical excellence.

-To use the Definition of Done canvas, start by asking the team what are all the activities that are needed to take all the code that is on a developer’s machine and get into production or ship it to the end customer.
+To use the Definition of Done canvas, ask the team what activities are needed to take all the code on a developer’s machine and get it into production or ship it to the end customer.
 What environments are needed?
 What kind of testing is required?
 What kind of approvals?
-Have them write down 1 activity per post it.
+Have them write down 1 activity per post-it.

-Next, ask the team which activities can be completed per Product Backlog Item.
-That is, when a user story is moved from the in-progress column to the done column, which activities from this list can get completed.
+Next, ask the team which activities can be completed per Product Backlog Item or user story.
+That is, when a user story is moved from the in-progress column to the done column, which activities from this list can be completed.
 Move those activities to the PBI section.

-Next, ask the team which remaining activities are too expensive to do per Product Backlog Item, too time-consuming, or too resource intensive to do per Product Backlog Item, and instead, need to be done just once per Sprint towards the end.
+Next, ask the team which remaining activities are too expensive to do per Product Backlog Item, too time-consuming, or too resource intensive to do per Product Backlog Item or user story, and instead, need to be done just once per Sprint towards the end.
 Move those activities to the Sprint section.

 Next, ask the team which activities are too expensive to do per Sprint, too time consuming, or too resource intensive to do per Sprint, and instead, need to be done once after several Sprints right before we ship.
 Move those activities to the Undone Work section.